redwoodjs/learn.redwoodjs.com/docs/tutorial/routing-params.md

 ### Displaying a Blog Post

 Now let's display the actual post instead of just dumping the query result.
 We could copy the display from the articles on the homepage, but that's not very reusable!
-This is the perfect place for a good old fashioned component—define the display once and then reuse the component on the homepage (via `ArticlesCell`) and the article display page.
+This is the perfect place for a good old fashioned component—define the display once and then reuse the component on the homepage and the article display page.
 Both `ArticlesCell` and `ArticleCell` will display our new component.
 Let's Redwood-up a component (I just invented that phrase):

 ```bash
 yarn rw g component Article